DanielPDWalker/Python3-Challenges-Projects/README.md

 ## 1) Python Lists start at 1 Class
-Small challenge I did to make lists start at 1.
+Small challenge I did to make lists start at index 1.
 Its a brand new class, not inherited, with some other basic list things built in.

 ## 2) Email Regex